Ryan-Morris-Linder25/power-consumption-forecasting/README.md

 ## Contributors
 - **Ryan Morris** – Led project coordination, developed CNN1D model, handled data wrangling and error analysis, and structured initial code framework.

--**Ethan Chaney** – Built Exponential Smoothing model; contributed to exploratory data analysis and visualizations.
+- **Ethan Chaney** – Built Exponential Smoothing model; contributed to exploratory data analysis and visualizations.

--**Keegean Mcgorry** – Built ARIMA model; contributed to exploratory data analysis and visualizations.
+- **Keegean Mcgorry** – Built ARIMA model; contributed to exploratory data analysis and visualizations.

 ## Notes
 Created as the final project for BANA 4090: Forecasting and Risk Analytics.
 The focus was on presenting practical insights from predictive models to a business audience.